johnsengendo/Extended-Topology/README.md

 ## Live Dashboard Upgrade1
 `DigitalTwin_dashboard.py` is an update of the dashboard, where it works efficiently with the activation of the PID.
 It also enables the continuous activation, deactivation and fine-tunning of the PID over time.

-## Live Dashboard Upgrade2
-In this `Live_Dashboard_DigitalTwin.py` script, a pcap file can be loaded immediately, where it is processed, and live traffic is displayed enabling real-time monitoring and the continuous activation, deactivation and fine-tunning of the PID over time

 ## How to Run the Emulation
 1. **Cleanup**: First we remove existing docker images and containers by running the bash script `./clean.sh`.